no-context/moo/README.md

 Errors
 ------

-If no token matches, Moo will throw an Error.
+If none of your rules match, Moo will throw an Error; since it doesn't know what else to do.

-If you'd rather treat errors as just another kind of token, you can ask Moo to do so.
+If you prefer, you can have moo return an error token instead of throwing an exception.
+The error token will contain the whole of the rest of the buffer.

 ```js
     moo.compile({